This entry is not PG-13.

 Puff pastry dough makes me want to grind my teeth and yell obscenities at it to make it do what I need it to.
 Oh wait, I did that.
 This morning after two cups of Starbucks Komodo Dragon Blend, a gift from my friend Rachel who I had over for tea and Welsh cookies yesterday, I decided that I needed to utilize the apples monopolizing our refrigerator space.
 I pulled my three favorite cookbooks down and scanned the indexes for “apple” initially thinking some kind of fritter was in our future.
 To myself I thought, “Ok Cook’s Illustrated, show me what you’ve got.
 Apple chutney, apple cake, apple crisp, apple braised pork chops… nope, nope, nope, and no thank you.
 Flaky apple turnovers.
 Now there’s an idea.
 It calls for applesauce.
 Well I do need to use up these apples, and oh look it needs additional apples for the filling!
 I’m too lazy to walk to the store today so I’ll just make the puff pastry dough, no big deal.
 Rob is camping and I have all the time in the world, what’s 9 hours devoted to one dough that I’ve never made before in my life?”
 WHAT THE FUCKING FUCK, BRAIN.

 Applesauce was the easy part, and I covered that in my last post.
 Moving right along to the bright idea that was puff pastry dough from scratch.
 The Cook’s Illustrated Cookbook is an amazing resource and I refer to it constantly.
 It has never before led me astray and after tasting the end result of this arduous process it still hasn’t, but this recipe should have come with a warning: you will become violent toward this dough with a rolling pin.
 Homemade puff pastry dough has officially claimed the all time most pain in the ass status on my totem pole of pain in the ass things to work with.
 Pizza dough formerly held the title.
 Way to go puff pastry, you brat.
-All whining aside, the recipe produced the most incredible, flaky, monumentally delicious puff pastry I’ve ever tasted in my entire life.
+All whining aside, the recipe produced the most incredible, flaky, monumentally delicious puff pastry I’ve ever tasted in my entire life (EDIT: If you use the dough the same day you make it it produces this amazingness.
+If you freeze it and bake it off later it’s no better than store bought, unfortunately).
 I was frankly shocked that it turned out so well because the whole time I mangled my way through the process I was convinced that I’d done something very, very wrong.
 This recipe is again from Cooks Illustrated Cookbook and makes about two pounds of dough.
 I’ve added my own helpful tips and images to the directions.

 FOR THE DOUGH